 🏭

-Produced in huge quantities industrially.
+Produced in large quantities industrially.
 Glutamine is one of the most commercially produced amino acids, synthesized by bacterial fermentation for use in food science, pharmaceuticals, and cell culture media.
 Growing cells in a laboratory — for biotechnology, vaccine production, or research — typically requires glutamine-supplemented media because cells in culture consume it rapidly.

 🧬